24.1: DNA Replication

 Figure \(\PageIndex{9}\): Replisome architecture in bacteria.
 (A) Architecture of the E. coli replisome, derived from in vitro studies and direct observation in vivo.
 Beattie TR, Reyes-Lamothe R. A. Front Microbiol.
 2015 doi: 10.3389/fmicb.2015.00562.
 Creative Commons Attribution License (CC BY)

-In this diagram, the leading strand is shown in the upper right end of the diagram.
+In this diagram, the leading strand is depicted at the upper right end.
 The central bottom loop shows the lagging strand.
-The τ3δδ′ψχ is the clamp loader and the DnaB (red) is hexameric.
-The ssDNA in the lagging strand loop is bound by ssDNA binding proteins (SSB).
+The τ3δδ′ψχ is the clamp loader, and the DnaB (red) is hexameric.
+The ssDNA in the lagging strand loop is bound by ssDNA-binding proteins (SSB).

-Figure \(\PageIndex{10}\) shows the rebind primosome which is mostly similar to the regular one.
+Figure \(\PageIndex{10}\) shows the rebind primosome, which is mainly similar to the regular one.

 Figure \(\PageIndex{10}\): Mechanisms of helicase loading leading to replisome assembly in E. coli.
 (A)Recognition and melting of the oriC locus during initiation by DnaA.
 (B)Recognition of abandoned fork structures during replisome reloading by PriA and PriC.
 All pathways converge on the loading of the replicative helicase DnaB, which acts as an assembly platform for the remaining replisome components.